Skip to main navigation

 Tests for Lung Infections

 - Blood tests or cultures.
-Blood tests may help tell whether antibodies to a specific organism that can cause pneumonia are present or whether specific viruses, such as influenza (flu) or respiratory syncytial virus (RSV) , are present.
+Blood tests may help tell if you have antibodies to a specific organism that can cause pneumonia or if you have a specific virus, such as influenza (flu) or respiratory syncytial virus (RSV).
 Doctors can use blood cultures to test for bacteria in your bloodstream.

 - Oximetry.
 An oximeter can estimate the amount of oxygen in your blood.
 A sensor in a cuff or clip is placed on the end of your finger.
 This sensor measures how much oxygen is in your blood.
 The oximeter machine shows the result.

 - Arterial blood gases.
-An arterial blood gas test can measure the levels of oxygen in a sample of blood drawn from your artery.
+This test can measure the levels of oxygen in a sample of blood drawn from your artery.
 Doctors use this test to find out whether enough oxygen is getting into your bloodstream from your lungs.

 - Bronchoscopy.
-Bronchoscopy is a visual exam of the tubes leading to your lungs.
+This is a visual exam of the tubes leading to your lungs.
 This test is usually done by a pulmonologist (lung specialist).
-He or she inserts a small, lighted device through your nose or mouth into the tubes leading to your lungs.
-During the procedure, the doctor can obtain samples of tissue, fluid, or mucus .
+The doctor inserts a small, lighted device through your nose or mouth into the tubes leading to your lungs.
+During the procedure, the doctor can obtain samples of tissue, fluid, or mucus.

 - Transtracheal mucus cultures (rarely done).
-Transtracheal sputum cultures are tests performed on a mucus sample obtained directly from your windpipe (trachea).
+These tests are performed on a mucus sample obtained directly from your windpipe (trachea).

 - Lung biopsy.
-A lung biopsy is a test done on a very small piece of lung tissue to look for conditions such as lung cancer or fibrous tissue in the lungs (pulmonary fibrosis).
+This test is done on a very small piece of lung tissue.
+It looks for conditions such as lung cancer or fibrous tissue in the lungs (pulmonary fibrosis).
 Your doctor obtains lung tissue by inserting a needle into your chest between two ribs or by using bronchoscopy.

 - Thoracentesis.
-Thoracentesis involves puncturing the chest wall to obtain fluid from the space around the lungs.
+This test involves puncturing the chest wall to obtain fluid from the space around the lungs.
 Fluid obtained during the test can be checked for signs of infection or cancer.

 - Computed tomography (CT) scan.
 A CT scan uses X-rays to produce detailed pictures of structures inside your body.
-It may be used in people who are not responding to their treatment.
+It may be used in people who aren't responding to their treatment.

 Author: Healthwise Staff